shantoroy/ansible-mini-docker-lab/README.md

 # Ansible Docker Demo

-This project demonstrates Ansible configuration management in a local Docker environment, featuring one Ansible control node and two managed nodes.
+This project demonstrates Ansible configuration management using Docker containers.
+It consists of one Ansible control node and two managed nodes, all running in Docker containers orchestrated with Docker Compose.

 ## Prerequisites